pippinbarr/chesses/process/to-do.md

 - ~~Investigate castling (make illegal in games where it can't work)~~
 - ~~Add a highlight (border?) to show whose turn it is (and don't highlight during no input, should help usability a lot)~~
 - ~~Reduce delay for no move message as it's annoyingly slow now (or allow play while it displays)~~
+- ~~Check all turn indicators~~
+- ~~Make the turn indicator swap time be a no-input time for the player~~

+- Wondering if most/all of the weird bugs are to do with bad input handling which I might have fixed?

 ## MAD